UK regulations made to implement the EU mandatory disclosure rules - reporting requirements for intermediaries

-Our response to that consultation urged the government to take a proportionate approach to transposing the directive into UK law and provided detailed comments on issues that should be addressed by the regulations to achieve that.
+Our response to the consultation (344 KB) urged the government to take a proportionate approach to transposing the directive into UK law and provided detailed comments on issues that should be addressed by the regulations to achieve that.

 On 13 January 2020, HMRC published a summary of responses to the consultation.

 The summary of responses and changes to the Regulations recognise several points raised by our consultation response, including:

 - changes to help safeguard legal professional privilege (LPP) – see below

 - a limit on the definition of “tax advantage” to cover only taxes covered by the Directive

 We welcome the positive changes that have been made to the Regulations as well as HMRC’s commitment to continue to work with stakeholders to draft the detailed HMRC guidance.
 The guidance will be published before the Regulations come into force in July 2020.